Iranian cinema peaked: the unforgettable final act of The Salesman

 - Ankit Raj

-- Mar 7
+- Mar 7, 2025

 - 3 min read

-After A Separation I watched Children of Heaven by Majid Majidi and just like everyone else, it left me with a heavy heart.
+After A Separation, I watched Children of Heaven by Majid Majidi, and just like everyone else, it left me with a heavy heart.
 The beautifully crafted story of those innocent children left a lasting impact on my consciousness…and I felt pure for a while.

 In all honesty, I was reluctant to watch it and had been postponing it for years.
-Though I never doubted the film’s caliber but by the year 2021 I had consumed too much of world cinema and there were infinite options available on OTT platforms.
+Though I never doubted the film’s caliber but by the year 2021, I had consumed too much of world cinema, and there were infinite options available on OTT platforms.
 The Salesman was far down my list.

 It was a mistake!

-Or maybe not…
+Or maybe not

 The Salesman is a riveting drama about a women who is assaulted by an intruder and a man who is obsessed with finding his wife’s assaulter.

-It’s fascinating to me that a film so tense, layered, engaging and thought provoking could be summed up in a single line.
+It’s fascinating to me that a film so tense, layered, engaging, and thought-provoking could be summed up in a single line.
 But I guess that complements the clarity of the screenwriter and the filmmaker.

 My purpose here is not to review the film or present any socio-political analysis.
 I just want to share my experience of watching it, especially the final act.

-The brilliant final act…
+The brilliant final act

-There can be a lengthy socio-political analysis of the film, As many other great pieces of art, the film is open for discussion and interpretation.
+There can be a lengthy socio-political analysis of the film, as many other great pieces of art, but the film is open for discussion and interpretation.
 I watched the film at an age where I could understand some part of it, so maybe it was not a mistake to watch it later in my twenties.